waldoapp/fastlane-plugin-waldo/README.md

 To get started, first obtain an API key and an application ID from Waldo for your app.
 These are used to authenticate with the Waldo backend on each call.

-These are the same credentials that you added in your `waldo.yml` configuration file during the onboarding.
+These are the same credentials that you added in your `.waldo.yml` configuration file during on-boarding.

 Next, build a new IPA for your app.
 If you use `gym` (aka `build_ios_app`) to build your IPA, `waldo` will automatically find and upload the generated